Adriatik Llalla: Professional career

-In the summer of 2016, the Prosecutor General received numerous messages containing threats against his life and that of his family.
-The messages (written and telephone), which came from organized crime gangs that the Prosecutor General's Office was investigating at the time, were considered serious and the Lalla family was initially placed under heavy guard.
-Several EU countries were willing to offer hospitality to the Lalla family, and Germany (the name of the country was kept secret for several years) was finally chosen, where his wife, in advanced pregnancy, and his two children moved permanently in the autumn of that year.
+In the summer of 2016, Llalla received messages containing threats against his life and his family.
+The messages (written and telephone), which came from organized crime gangs that the Prosecutor General's Office was investigating at the time, were considered serious, and the Lalla family was initially placed under heavy guard.
+Several EU countries were willing to offer hospitality to the family, and Germany (the name of the country was kept secret for several years) was finally chosen, where his wife, in advanced pregnancy, and his two children moved permanently that autumn.

-Contentious issues during his term of office as Prosecutor General

-On 3 December 2012, the President of Albania announced that he had selected Adriatic Lalla for the post of Prosecutor General.
-The selection was ratified by the Parliament of the country with 75 votes in favor (PD) while 54 MPs of the Socialist Party abstained.
-As soon as he took office, he immediately rehired six prosecutors previously dismissed by his PS -appointed predecessor, Ina Rama.
+On 3 December 2012, the president of Albania announced that he had selected Lalla for the post of prosecutor general.
+The selection was ratified by the Parliament of the country, with 75 votes in favor (PD), while 54 MPs of the Socialist Party abstained.
+As soon as he took office, Llalla immediately rehired six prosecutors previously dismissed by his PS-appointed predecessor, Ina Rama.